By Allan Bryce, DVD World, No 69, January 2009

 By Steve Barnes, ARTnews, Volume 108, Number 3, March 2009

 "When you're making a work of art, you essentially throw away a lot of life."

-By Lucy A. Snyder, (i) edited as 'Art And The Artist', Strange Horizons, 16 March 2009 (text online at www.strangehorizons.com), (ii) edited (largely different material) as 'It's All Part Of The Fun', Writers Workshop Of Horror, edited by Michael Knost, 2009.
+By Lucy A. Snyder, (i) edited as 'Art And The Artist', Strange Horizons, 16 March 2009 (text online at www.strangehorizons.com) and (ii) in Shooting Yourself In The Head For Fun And Profit, 2014, (iii) edited (largely different material) as 'It's All Part Of The Fun', Writers Workshop Of Horror, edited by Michael Knost, 2009 and (iv) in Shooting Yourself In The Head For Fun And Profit, 2014.
 (Note: original interview undertaken December 2008)